reTHINK-project/dev-registry-domain/docs/performance_evaluation/readme.md

 - Error rate - Measured in percentage of the requests that fail to be successfully replied to within the timeout period (defined as 5s).
 This value should be zero.
 - Recovery Time - Measured in second during which the service is not available, after a failure and until the backup server takes over.

+This evaluation is presented in two sections.
+The next section presents the performance evaluation, considering the first 4 metrics.
+The evaluation of the fail-over mechanisms (fifth metric) is provided in the section after the next one.

 ### Performance tests
 The Domain Registry was evaluated using an HTTP stress tool and a high-availability setup.